JVanDerHout/websitetester/_lodgings/pie-ranch-camping.md

     <li> Smaller RVs and truck/van camping are welcome </li>
     <li> Bring your own water jugs (which can be filled at the ranch if needed)</li>
     <li> There are no showers</li>
-    <li> Plan to bring your own camp kitchens for Sunday breakfast and lunch or go into town</li>
+    <li> We'll plan to have some breakfast foods and DIY sandwich materials for Sunday, but you are welcome to bring your own camp kitchens for breakfast and lunch or go into town</li>
     <li> There will be portapoties available as on-site bathrooms</li>
   </ul>
 </div>